-Possibly the most important improvement you can make to your goals is to make them specific.
+Possibly the most significant improvement you can make to your goals is to make them specific.
 Let’s say your goal is to “improve my business”.
-That’s an admirable goal that we all share but it’s pretty vague.
-If your revenue goes up 10% and you redesigned your website but you had an on-the-job injury and your average sale per job was down 5%, did your business improve?
+That’s an admirable goal that we all share, but it’s pretty vague.
+If your revenue goes up 10% and you redesigned your website, but you had an on-the-job injury, and your average sale per job was down 5%, did your business improve?
 Hard to say, it depends what you mean by “improve”.

-If instead your goal is to “improve my business by growing overall revenue” it’s easy to see if you are making progress and to know what you are shooting for.
-It’s also easy to make decisions that help you achieve this goal and stop doing things that aren’t helping.
+Instead, if your goal is to “improve my business by growing overall revenue,” it’s easy to see if you are making progress and to know your plan.
+It’s also easy to make decisions that help you accomplish this goal and stop doing things that aren’t helping.
 Does starting a YouTube channel for your business, for example, help you with your goal of growing revenue?
 If not, don’t do it!

 Specific is good, but it’s also helpful to make your goals measurable.
 Peter Drucker famously said, “If you can’t measure it, you can’t manage it”.
 Measurements help you know if you’ve achieved your goals or if you are making good enough progress towards them.
 “Grow my revenue” is good but “grow my revenue by 10%” is better.

-Don’t be afraid to set tiers too.
-Maybe growing revenue 10% is your baseline goal and 15% is your stretch goal.
+Don’t be afraid to set tiers.
+Maybe growing revenue 10% is your baseline goal, and 15% is your stretch goal.
 Think about this in the context of setting goals for your employees.
 For example, you need to get at least 5 new accounts this month.
 If you get 10 new clients, you get a bonus!

 Improving your goals is an easy way to focus yourself and take your business to the next level.
-SMART goals is a simple framework to help you set good goals for your business.
-Give it a try, you just might be surprised and what a difference this simple change can make.
+SMART goals is a simple framework to help you set reasonable goals for your business.
+Give it a try, you might be surprised, and what a difference this simple change can make.